 - See yellow-eyed penguins on the Otago Peninsula

-- Visit the Royal Albatross Colony at Taiaroa Head
+- Visit the Royal Albatross Centre at Taiaroa Head

 - Spend a day at the Dunedin Public Art Gallery